Lingerie Review: Agent Provocateur Soiree Ester Bra & Knicker

 The knickers feature a front panel of layered French lace, beading and silk binding, with the rest of the knickers made of the same navy silk chiffon as the bra.
 The side panels feature two 'bands' of folded and ruched silk chiffon, with seamless construction.
 The front panel and gusset are both lined with silk chiffon.
 The attention to detail is simply exquisite.

-I cannot find any particular fault with the fit — although I had to size up a cup size in this bra, it fits perfectly well (and I found it in line with the rest of AP’s sizing).
+I cannot find any particular fault with the fit -- although I had to size up a cup size in this bra, it fits perfectly well (and I found it in line with the rest of AP's sizing).
 The wires encase my breast tissue comfortably and the gore tacks.
-The cups are lightly padded and give a flattering shape.
-The briefs are very comfortable, and I love the fact that the layered side panels don’t actually contain any elastic trims — they give a very comfortable and flattering fit on the body, without cutting in as other layered ‘peekaboo’ constructions often do.
+The cups are lightly padded and give my preferred shape.
+The briefs are very comfortable, and I love the fact that the layered side panels don't actually contain any elastic trims -- they give a very comfortable fit on the body, without cutting in as other layered 'peekaboo' constructions often do.

 Readers: what do you think of the Soiree collection?
 Would you ever consider purchasing a piece of it?